Marginally-Stable Thermal Equilibria of Rayleigh-B\'enard Convection: Properties of Thermally Equilibrated States

 The Nusselt number, which measures convective performance is given by

 There is no general consensus surrounding the scaling behavior of $\Nu$ for high $\Ra$ systems, which are of particular importance in astrophysical and geophysical systems.
 In Figure~\ref{fig:nu_vs_ra} we report $\Nu$ for MSTE, ``steady rolls" ECS \cite{Wen}, and DNS \cite{Scheel_2016, Johnston}.
 We find that MSTE satisfy $\Nu \sim\Ra^{1/3}$, consistent with our finding that the boundary layer height scales like $\delta \sim \Ra^{1/3}$.
+Herring was able to demonstrate this for $\Ra \leq 10^6$.
+Our results confirm this trend in MSTE up to $\Ra = 10^9$.
 The Nusselt numbers of the ECS are somewhat lower and the DNS Nusselt numbers are yet lower still.
 In both cases, the $\Ra$ dependence appear slightly more shallow than for the MSTE. \Citet{Wen} hypothesized that the $\Nu$ of all ECS which admit classical Malkus scaling must always exceed the $\Nu$ of turbulent convection.
 If we generalize this notion to include quasilinear equilibria, our findings agree; MSTE have larger $\Nu$ than 2D and 3D DNS.
 This might be due to the chaotic transitions among the unstable periodic orbits outlined by \cite{Yalniz, Cvitanovic} inhibiting heat flux.
 We might also anticipate the existence of similar equilibria with smaller $\Nu$, occupying complementary nodes in the Markov chain whose behavior agrees with DNS.